Over 25 family friendly Halloween traditions!

 So, I have some of our Favorite Halloween Traditions for you today.
 Most of them are kid friendly, and maybe only 1 or 2 might not be if your kids are still young like ours.
 Let us know which one you will try this year!

 Reverse Trick or Treating– I LOVE baking.
 So this is a ton of fun.
-Bake up your favorite fall treats and take them to friends, family, and/or neighbors.
+Bake up your favorite fall treats (like these pumpkin bars) and take them to friends, family, and/or neighbors.

 Tell Scary Stories by Candlelight– My 3 year old has the best scary stories.
 They typically go like this “Mom, something scary [dramatic pause] WEREWOLVES!!!!!!” hahah anyway, this is just a lot of fun.
 Either make up your own, or look some up online!
 If you do flashlights instead of candles, you can make it extra fun by telling the stories inside a fort made from blankets and couch cushions!